Shropshire Star

 I wouldn't say I'm going as far as getting ready to stick the tree and decorations up quite yet - I will wait for December 1 for that - but I'm already well set to step into Christmas.

-Sadly, this year, it will be without my parents' cat, Tilly, who has been a mainstay of our family's life for more than 12 years, from before my daughter was born.
+Sadly, this year, Christmas will be without my parents' cat, Tilly, who has been a mainstay of our family's life for more than 12 years, from before my daughter was born.

-So I had to race from my home to my parents, computer and mouse in hand, to use their internet.
+I race, quite panicked, from my home to my parents, computer and mouse in hand, to use their internet.

-Tilly spent the whole afternoon, while I was working, next to me, gently purring and proved the perfect stress reliever.
+Tilly was there and spent the whole afternoon, while I was working, next to me, gently purring.
+She proved the perfect stress reliever.
 My cuddly companion made all okay with the world.

 The bond you have with your pets can be rich and deep and it's devastating to lose a feline and canine companion.